magnesj/ResInsight/docs/CompletionExport.md

 - **Cv** -- The ICD Flow Coefficient, as entered by the user.
 - **Ac** -- the total ICD area per sub, calculated as the area per ICD (given by the orifice radius) multiplied with the number of icd per Sub.

+### Export of Fractures and Perforations as Multi-Segment Wells
+Fractures and Perforations may also be exported as Multi-Segment Wells.
+In the case of Fractures, ResInsight will create one segment for the entire fracture, with a number of COMPSEGS-entries corresponding to the cells intersecting the fracture.
+In this case, the **Diam** and **Rough** parameters are not used for anything and the length of the fracture segment is nominal.
+An example of the entries are shown below.

+   WSEGVALG
+   -- Fracture Segments
+   -- Diam: MSW - Default Dummy
+   -- Rough: MSW - Default Dummy
+   -- Traversal Fracture 02 connected to Main stem segment 11
+      25            25           2              11             0.01000      0.00000          0.15000     0.00005      /
+       /
+   COMPSEGS
+   -- Fractures
+   -- Name
+      C-1 H      /
+   -- I      J      K      Branch no     Start Length     End Length     Dir Pen     End Range     Connection Depth
+      27     43     1      2             11.27214         11.28214        /
+      26     44     1      2             11.27214         11.28214        /